Khao Sam Kaeo: Beads and glass

 Beads at Khao Sam Kaeo provide deep insight into trade relations happening over time.
 Data regarding beads reveal contact between Khao Sam Kaeo and Mediterranean regions.
 Roman intaglios have been found, made of yellow carnelian, featuring carvings of Roman gods.
 Glass fragments, of cobalt blue, found at Khao Sam Kaeo also indicate Mediterranean trade presence.

 A study done analyzing the chemical composition of glass beads at Khao Sam Kaeo reveal that there are multiple glass types and compositions found at the site.
 This suggests that the sources from which the beads were made came from different places, aiding in the idea of foreign practice at Khao Sam Kaeo, as well as high levels of trade.
 In general, the composition of the tested glass pieces revealed that the main colorant was composed of copper.
 The analysis also revealed that titanium was also present in all the samples taken across the sites.
 The connection and similarities between the glass piece composition highlights the importance of Khao Sam Kaeo as not only a crossroads for economics, but also art and culture.
 This further expands the potential importance of Khao Sam Kaeo to Thailand, and the rest of Southeast Asia.

+Sing C. Chew uses the site against the model of Indian craftsmen settling in the region.
+He cites Bérénice Bellina's own statement that no concentration of production waste, and no other Indian material pointing to a resident Indian group, has been found at Khao Sam Kaeo.
+Other readings of Bellina's work run the other way.
+Charles Higham writes that the ornaments she recovered are finer than much Indian work, which he takes as a possible sign that Indian craftspeople came to the site.
+Sharada Srinivasan treats the site's nippled ingot moulds, which resemble crucibles from West Bengal and Rajasthan, as support for Bellina's argument that South Asian artisans settled there or trained local workers.
+Robert Theunissen, Peter Grave and Grahame Bailey found by geochemical analysis that most of the Thai agate and carnelian beads they examined came from a source outside India.
+They concluded that carnelian beads were made in Southeast Asia from early in the Iron Age, most probably under local control.
+Ian Glover and Bellina reached a comparable result for the glass beads of Ban Don Ta Phet.
+Chew argues that the older picture rests on an Indocentric habit of mind rather than on the excavated evidence, and proposes hybridization, an exchange weighted to neither side, in its place.